Is Auto Insurance Cheaper If You’re Married?

 Virtually all insurance companies see married male drivers as relatively more responsible than single male drivers.
 Data suggests that single male drivers are more likely to drive drunk, for example, and have a generally higher accident rate than married male drivers.

 Insurance companies often cite a study from the National Institutes of Health published in 2004.
 That study showed that single drivers were twice as likely to get into auto accidents compared to married drivers.
 That’s why the difference in the price of car insurance is so significant.
 It’s not just a small reduction in auto insurance rates: it’s a big deduction because there’s a big change in risk.

-Will Older Married Drivers Save Money?
+Will Older Married Drivers Save Money on Car Insurance?

 There’s a significant difference in the price of auto insurance across married and single drivers of all ages.

 However, the difference is only really significant in your 20s.
 Young drivers who get married early can expect to save anywhere from 20% to 40% off the cost of car insurance.

 Unfortunately for older married drivers, the difference isn’t as significant as you get older.
 In fact, the difference between car insurance prices for married and single drivers virtually disappears in your 30s.
 Married drivers can expect to pay just 2% to 5% less for car insurance in their 30s compared to single drivers.